-Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area
+Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Involvement Plan

-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area is comprised of 12 voting members and three ex-officio members.
+12 voting members.
 The voting members include the Mayor and six City of Gainesville Commissioners and the five Alachua County Commissioners.
-The University of Florida President (or his/her designee), a Rural Advisor designated by the Alachua County League of Cities and the Florida Department of Transportation District 2 Secretary (or his/her designee) are ex-officio members.
+The University of Florida President (or his/her designee), a Rural Advisor designated by the Alachua County League of Cities and-the Florida Department of Transportation District 2 Secretary (or his/her designee) serve as Technical Advisors to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.